 I have wanted a rolling ladder bookshelf for years.
 A while back, like 3 years ago, I found this rod, the ladder with the hardware on Craigslist for an amazing price.
 While picking them up, the lady selling the ladder told me she was going to demolish her home, so–naturally–I asked if she would be willing to give me the bookshelf.
 She said I could take it and I was even able to take the trim and moldings from her home, which was amazing because they were solid wood and in great condition for being 30 years old.
 The bookshelf wasn’t really a bookshelf in the previous owner’s home.
 It was something utilized to store clothes and a t.v. in a room.
 It was 8′ tall by 12′ wide, so my dad had to remove the middle section and build a 2′ cabinet on the top to match the rest.
 He also had to cut the rod to size and he build the whole middle cabinet as we only had the two exterior shelves.
-As a literature major, the math involved in all this planning gave me a headache, but it came natural for my dad.
+As a literature major, the math involved in all this planning gave me a headache–seriously, math is not difficult, I do it often, but if I can refrain from doing so, hey, why not?!–, but it came natural to my dad.
 I had to dust off my math skills so I can better assist him.
 Ahhh, not fun.

 My inspiration was that of an English library.
 I wanted a chesterfield and a fireplace, but, at the moment, I’ve decided to place the fireplace idea on the back burner.